ry-v1/Notes/ Learning Spark.md

     - When storage memory is not being used, Spark can acquire it for use in execution memory for execution purposes, and vice versa.
     - Execution memory is used for Spark shuffles, joins, sorts, and aggregations.
 Since different queries may require different amounts of memory, the fraction (spark.memory.fraction is 0.6 by default) of the available memory to dedicate to this can be tricky to tune but it’s easy to adjust.
     - By contrast, storage memory is primarily used for caching user data structures and partitions derived from DataFrames.
-    - During map and shuffle operations, Spark writes to and reads from the local disk’s shuffle files, so there is heavy I/O activity.
+    - During map and shuffle operations, Spark writes to and reads from the local disk's shuffle files, so there is heavy I/O activity.
 This can result in a bottleneck, because the default configurations are suboptimal for large-scale Spark jobs.

-- Spark configurations to tweak for I/O during map and shuffle operations Configuration | Default value, recommendation, and description spark.driver.memory | Default is 1g (1 GB).
+- Spark configurations to tweak for I/O during map and shuffle operations

+    Configuration | Default value, recommendation, and description spark.driver.memory | Default is 1g (1 GB).
 This is the amount of memory allocated to the Spark driver to receive data from executors.
 This is often changed during     | spark-submit with --driver-memory.
 Only change this if you expect the driver to receive large amounts of data back from operations like collect(), or if you run out of driver memory. spark.shuffle.file.buffer | Default is 32 KB.
 Recommended is 1 MB.
 This allows Spark to do more buffering before writing final map results to disk.